Bory de Saint-Vincent 1824 Category: Araphid

 TYPE SPECIES: Diatoma vulgaris Bory de Saint-Vincent

 The genus Diatoma possesses characteristic thickened transverse costae, septae are absent.
 Each valve has a single rimoportula, positioned near a valve terminus and oriented transapically.
+Furthermore, a raised central sternum is present.
+Under SEM, Diatoma has a ligula on the second girdle band that attaches to the polar position of the valve, adjacent to the interlocking valvocopula.
 The phylogenetic relationships within the genus have been investigated (Williams 1985) and two subgenera are currently recognized.

 Subgenus Diatoma: The striae of the subgenus are comprised of uniseriate rows.
 Internal transapical ribs are prominent, raised, and extend from the sternum to both mantles.
 The tip of the valve mantle is connected by an overlapping internal rim.
 Spines are scattered near the polar pore fields, but are absent elsewhere.
 Living cells contain numerous discoid or platelike plastids.
 Examples of species within the subgenus include, Diatoma vulgare Bory and Diatoma tenue Ag.